 - 1/2 cup miniature chocolate chips

 - Start by preparing the ricotta filling.
-Line a strainer with cheesecloth.
-Place the ricotta in the strainer over a bowl and cover with plastic wrap and a towel, pressing down to touch the surface of the ricotta.
+Line a strainer or colander with cheesecloth.
+Place the ricotta in the strainer over a bowl and cover it with plastic wrap and a towel, pressing down to touch the surface of the ricotta.
 Weigh down the towel with a heavy can and allow the ricotta to drain overnight in the refrigerator.

 - To make the dough for the shells, combine the flour, sugar, cocoa, cinnamon, and salt in the bowl of an electric mixer.
 Beat on low speed until well combined.
-Gently mix in the oil and vinegar, and just enough wine to make a soft dough.
+Gently mix in the oil and vinegar, and just enough of the wine to make a soft dough.
 Turn the dough out onto a lightly floured surface and knead until smooth and well blended.
 Shape the dough into a ball.
-Cover with plastic wrap and refrigerate for 2 hours to overnight.
+Cover with plastic wrap and refrigerate for 2 hours or up to overnight.

 - Oil the outside of the cannoli forms.
 Roll the dough oval from the long side around each form and dab a little egg white on the dough where the edges overlap.
 Press well to seal.
 Set aside to allow the egg white to dry.

-- In a deep, heavy saucepan, poor 3” of oil.
+- In a deep, heavy saucepan, pour 3” of oil.
 Heat the oil to 375 °F. Carefully lower a few cannoli tubes into the hot oil.
 Do not crowd the pan.
 Fry the shells until golden, about 2 minutes, turning them so they will brown evenly.
 Lift a cannoli form with a slotted spoon out of the oil.
 Using tongs, grasp the cannoli form at one end.
 Very carefully, remove the cannoli form with the open sides straight up and down so that the oil flows back into the pan.
 Place the form on paper towels to drain.
 While still hot, grasp the form with a potholder and pull the cannoli off the form with a pair of tongs.
 Let the shells cool completely on the paper towels.
-Place shells on cooling rack until ready to fill.
+Place shells on a cooling rack until ready to fill.

 - While the cannoli shells cool, finish preparing the filling.
 Using an electric mixer, beat the ricotta until smooth and creamy.
-Add in the confectioners sugar and vanilla extract.
+Add in the confectioners' sugar and vanilla extract.
 Chill for 30 minutes, or until firm.

 - Add the filling mixture to a pastry bag with a long tip and squeeze the filling into the cannoli shells.
 Add miniature chocolate chips to the ends.
-Dust with additional confectioners sugar.
+Dust with additional confectioners' sugar.